← Toko Learn

 How you unlock — Toko Reputation

 A project's Toko Reputation is the $TOKO it has burned.
-A capability unlocks once that total clears the threshold for the branch (and each rank within it) — bigger capabilities ask for more.
+A capability unlocks when the project has enough uncommitted reputation to cover its cost — bigger capabilities ask for more, and each unlock commits its cost so the next one needs more earned.
 Reputation grows two ways:

 Earned, not rented